vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 #### Configure & start pg_recvlogical

-`pg_recvlogical` binary can be found under `\<yugabyte-dir\>/postgres/bin/`.
+`pg_recvlogical` binary can be found under `<yugabyte-dir>/postgres/bin/`.
 We'll use the same replication slot created in previous section with pg_recvlogical.

-1. Open a new terminal and start `pg_recvlogical` to connect to the `yugabyte` database with the superuser `yugabyte` and replicate changes using the following command:
+1. Open a new shell and start `pg_recvlogical` to connect to the `yugabyte` database with the superuser `yugabyte` and replicate changes using the following command:

 ```sh
 ./pg_recvlogical -d yugabyte \